Frequently Asked Questions

 Q. I'm considering homeschooling.
 What do I need to do?

 Please read our "New Member Packet".
 Click here.

 We provide enrichment and core classes depending on which academic center you choose.
 However, we do NOT offer complete grade level requirements for the state of Kentucky.
 Some courses will fulfill the requirements for that particular subject.
 If you're unsure, ask the individual instructor.
 In general, LZ (pre-k-5) provides enrichment courses only.
 It is ultimately your responsibility as the parent to report to the Board of Education and keep track of attendance for your students.

 Q. I am unsure which academic center in which to enroll my student.

 Learning Zone - is geared toward prek - elementary aged students.
-This center offers enrichment courses only.
-Although all centers are CHB affiliated, LZ is the only center that requires CHB membership and is volunteered based.
+This center offers enrichment courses only and is volunteered based.

 New Horizons Academy - is geared toward middle school and high school students who are seeking core and elective courses that are academically challenging and have a homework component.